 During recovery from PML, immune reconstitution recovery syndrome (IRIS) is an expected condition.
-This appears universal in PML associated with natalizumab, unlike PML in AIDS, regardless of whether natalizumab is removed rapidly or simply discontinued.40 IRIS generally occurred four weeks after stopping natalizumab treatment, but in some cases it occurred earlier.
+This appears universal in PML f.
+Includes therapy discontinuation and study withdrawal.
+ARR = annualized relapse rate; EDSS = Expanded Disability Status Scale associated with natalizumab, unlike PML in AIDS, regardless of whether natalizumab is removed rapidly or simply discontinued.39 IRIS generally occurred four weeks after stopping natalizumab treatment, but in some cases it occurred earlier.
 Corticosteroids, sometimes multiple courses, given early in the course of IRIS appeared to lead to improvement in most patients.
-To date, most of the natalizumab-treated patients who developed PML have survived but exhibit varying levels of disability.38
+To date, most of the natalizumab-treated patients who developed PML have survived, but exhibit varying levels of disability.43